-We expect to apply for WHEDA 9% tax credits in December with awards being announced in April of 2022.
-Based on last year's scores we believe our site has a solid chance to receive resources from the 9% competition.
+We expect to apply for WHEDA 4% tax credits in December and AHP funds in June of 2022.
+The project's site scores very well under both programs and would likely receive resources from both competitions.

 X. FUNDS NEEDED: In the space below, please describe why AHDF funds are needed to ensure the viability of this project.